HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Results

 \subsection{Qualitative Evaluation}

-\cref{fig:example_1904} and \cref{fig:example_751} show example trajectories for our method and all baselines in the ETH-UCY dataset in the offline setting and the synthetic dataset in the online setting.
-To visualize and compare complete trajectories, we allow all methods to continue until the end, even with collisions.
-In \cref{fig:example_1904}, a dense crowd episode, baselines take longer paths and more reactive actions, and collisions happen with ORCA, SARL, and CrowdAttn.
+\cref{fig:example_1904} and \cref{fig:example_751} show example trajectories for our method and all baselines in the ETH-UCY dataset (offline setting) and the Synthetic dataset (online setting), respectively.
+To visualize and compare complete trajectories, we allow all methods to continue until the end, even after collisions.
+In \cref{fig:example_1904}, which shows a dense crowd episode, baselines take longer paths and more reactive actions, and collisions happen with ORCA, SARL, and CrowdAttn.
 Our method, HiCrowd, reaches the goal efficiently without any collision.
 In \cref{fig:example_751}, two opposing pedestrian flows form a trap.
-At first, although the straight path to the goal is clear, it lies directly against the oncoming crowd flow, which is out of the robot's observation radius.
-In this situation, MPC and ORCA push into the opposing flow, where they freeze.
+Although the straight path to the goal is initially clear, it leads directly into the oncoming opposing flow, which lies beyond observation radius.
+In this situation, MPC and ORCA push into the opposing flow and freeze.
 CrowdAttn also takes the straight path and later runs into the opposing flow, forcing the oncoming social groups to split apart for avoidance, resulting in multiple reactive actions and periods of freezing.
 In contrast, our method detours to align with the left-to-right crowd flow and arrives in the shortest navigation time without collision.